 I am not going out tonight / I ain’t going out tonight

 She isn’t talking to me / She ain’t talking to me no more.

-As explained by Dawg, Hip Hop grammar is not always technically correct, but it’s very common in spoken English.
+Hip Hop grammar is not always technically correct, but it’s very common in spoken English.